 Potassium helps the body get rid of excess sodium reducing fluid build-up.
 These help keep systolic and diastolic blood pressure lower 14.

 According to Harvard Health, a number of studies have shown a connection between low potassium levels and high blood pressure 15.

 The more potassium, the more sodium your body will lose.
 Consuming too much sodium or not enough potassium throws off the delicate balance the kidneys need to remove the excess water 16.

-Purple yams provide 20 grams of calcium and purple sweet potatoes 30 mg.
 Calcium is important for the heart and blood pressure.
 Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 17.